 Typically you connect the RibEye to the same local area network (LAN) that your PC is connected to.
 The RibEye can be connected to a router on the vehicle or via special cables to some data acquisition systems.
 You can also connect your PC directly to a RibEye with an Ethernet cable.
 For older PCs that do not have an auto-sensing Ethernet port, you need a crossover Ethernet cable.
 Select Ethernet in the "Connect to RibEye via:" drop-down menu.
 Next, select the IP address for your RibEye in the "IP Address" box.
 You can also type an IP address into the box.
 RibEyes are shipped from the factory with a default IP address of 192.168.0.240.
 If your network IP addresses do not begin with 192.168.0, you must change the RibEye IP address to match your network in order for the software to communicate with it.
-For example, if your network address starts with 175.22.49, then the RibEye IP address must be changed to 175.22.49.xxx.
-(Please refer to section 2.2 below to change the IP address and to view the IP address of your network.)
+For example, if your network address starts with 175.22.49, then the RibEye IP address and to view the IP address of your network.)
 The last three digits of the RibEye IP address must not be the same as another device on your network.
 Ask your system administrator to tell you what unused address to use.
 The last three digits of the RibEye IP address can be any number between 002 and 254.